SalvoLunar/maynooth-fc-hugo/site/content/post/reeling-in-the-years.md

 ---
 title: 'Reeling in the Years: Digitising Our History'
+meta: Maynooth Town Football Club
+keywords: Maynooth,Town,Football Club
 date: 2019-10-13T09:53:46.258Z
 thumbnail: /img/18491850_1485239154872577_1995647147615642351_o.jpg
 description: >-
   As we're celebrating our 50th anniversary year, we're collecting and digitising all the MTFC newspaper clippings, match programmes, photos and paraphernalia from 1969 to today that we can get our hands on.

   And we need your help!